 To give your complexion a bit of dimension (and accentuate those beautiful cheekbones), blush and bronzer are beauty bag essentials.
 While they may seem to serve similar purposes, the ways in which they’re used—and the looks they achieve—can vary drastically.
 Depending on the occasion, as well as your face shape and mood, it can be hard to know which to use.
-To help you make the right choice, read on for a quick primer on bronzer versus blush.
+Ahead, watch makeup artist Bob Scott's blush and bronzer tutorial, plus pro tips about the differences between the two.

 Bronzer vs. Blush: How They’re Different